carpentries-incubator/life-sciences-workshop/_episodes/04-project-organisation-raw-data.md

 objectives:
 - Understand what raw data is (and what it isn't)
 keypoints:
-- The term 'raw data' means something specific in the world of data analysis
+- The term 'raw data' means something specific in the world of data analysis.
+Without it, you can't go back to the start of an analysis
 ---

 ### The concept of raw data